Gusii Community Network Training – Kenya

 Problem Addressed:

 Lack of safe and clean water is rampant in most rural communities in Kenya, as well as in urban slums.
 Water may be available but it is not safe for human consumption.
-Outbreaks of typhoid, cholera and other water-related diseases are, and have become part of life of, the people living in these areas, especially in southwestern Kenya, which also has among the highest HIV rates in the world.
+Outbreaks of typhoid, cholera and other water-related diseases are, and have become part of the life of, the people living in these areas, especially in southwestern Kenya, which also has among the highest HIV rates in the world.

 The Gusii are a minority Bantu tribe located only in southwest Kenya.
 They make up a large majority of the population of the city of Kisii, and have more than a million members.
 Because of their minority status, they are almost entirely ignored when it comes to government health and environmental services.
 Much of their water comes from Lake Victoria, and is contaminated, bringing with it high levels of amoebic and bacterial dysentery, typhoid, and occasionally, cholera.